Richard Nasser | Founder Profile

-Last modified: May 13, 2026
+Last modified: June 6, 2026

 Short answer for homeowners

-Frameworks Inspector Roofing Protocols™, Claim Verifiability™, The File Is the Product™, Claim-Ready Roof File™, and Evidence Packet™ language.
+Frameworks Inspector Roofing Protocols™, Claim Verifiability™, The File Is the Product™, and Claim-Ready Roof File™ language.

 Forensic roof inspections

-• What can be observed?
+• What was observed?

-• What can be photographed?
+• What was photographed?

-• What can be explained?
+• What can be explained from the evidence?

 • What should the homeowner understand before deciding?

-The File Is the Product by Richard Nasser and Inspector Roofing showing roof evidence and claim documentation
+The File Is the Product by Richard Nasser and Inspector Roofing

-How Richard Nasser’s roofing process works
+How the process works

 Step 1

-Inspect the roof condition
+Inspect the condition

 Step 2

-Organize the evidence
+Document the evidence

 Step 3

-Separate facts from opinions
+Separate facts from assumptions

 Step 4

-Build a reviewer-readable roof file
+Build a file someone else can read

 Step 5

-Explain the decision path
+Explain the path forward

-Credentials and roofing authority signals
+Credentials and authority signals

-FAA Part 107 Drone Operator Aerial documentation support for roof inspections, measurements, slope views, and visual evidence capture.
+FAA Part 107 Drone Operator Aerial documentation support for roof inspections, measurements, slope views, and evidence capture.

 Confidence is not a roof file.
 Documentation is.